BlastBlastBlast/soar/README.md

 2. Choose "Open an existing Android Studio project"
 3. Navigate to the SOAR/ directory and click OK.
 4. Wait for Gradle to sync and download dependencies
+5. Enter a MapBox key into **gradle.properties** (Create a key by registering at Mapbox.com, and create a key from the account dashboard)
+6. The App is still using the student API's from MET, these require contact info to be used.
+Enter your contactinfo into the di/appmodule for the JSon webclient, and into the locationforecast datasource in data/remote.
-5. The app is now ready for use!
+7. The app is now ready for use!
 Connect your chosen Android device (with USB-debugging enabled in developer settings) or choose a simulated device (minimum API 26) to run the app with the Android Studio play button.

 ---